 COASTAL KERRY DESTINATIONS

-Starting in the north of the county, Wild Atlantic Way: The Great Tour of North Kerry encompasses information on an old British courthouse and jail, a Franciscan Abbey, a 15th Century castle and the remarkable beaches of the north Kerry coast.
+Starting in the north of the county, my Tour of North Kerry encompasses information on an old British courthouse and jail, a Franciscan Abbey, a 15th Century castle and the remarkable beaches of the north Kerry coast.
 The journey ends in Tralee, the administrative capital of Kerry.

 Wild Atlantic Way: Dingle to Tralee continues the journey of the Atlantic coastal route, taking in the spectacularly scenic (and crazy) road through the Connor Pass, one of the highest asphalted mountain passes in Ireland.
 It also includes a trip to Brandon Point, a popular hiking spot, and Castlegregory, the surfing capital of Kerry.
 Before arriving in Tralee a quick jaunt into Glanteenassig Woods comes recommended.

-One of Ireland’s most popular drives is the subject of Wild Atlantic Way: Slea Head Drive.
+One of Ireland’s most popular drives is the subject of Slea Head Drive: The Best Drive in Ireland?.
 The start and end point is Dingle town and the route includes the most westerly point of mainland Europe.
 Bring a picnic and wheels.
 And don’t forget your camera!

 Kerry has a long history of welcoming international dignitaries so it was interesting to finally meet one, former US UN Ambassador Samantha Power.
 Irish-born Power gave a riveting public interview in the South Kerry village of Waterville during the local Charlie Chaplin Comedy Film Festival.
 If you want to know about the current state of the world then this post is for you.

 Wild Atlantic Way: Famous Kerry People is a list of Kerry people who achieved extraordinary feats and/or who’ve had an influence on my own life.
 Controversial choices?
 Have a read and let me know.